aarneranta/chalmers-advanced-python/labs/lab2/README.md

 ## Task 2: file `trams.py`

-This file needs to import from two other files of your own
+This file needs to import two of your own modules:

 - `graphs.py` from Lab 2
 - `tramdata.py` from Lab 1

-as well as from the standard libraries `sys` and `json`.
-The `sys` library is needed if you have your lab1 solution in a different directory.
+The standard `sys` library is needed if you have your Lab 1 solution in a different directory (which we recommend).
-Then you need to tell Python where to find the file `tramdata.py`:
+If so you need to tell Python where to find the file `tramdata.py` as follows:

 ```python
 import sys